Award Categories

 Judges will be looking at the originality of the idea, the creativity and implementation of the idea, and how the PR strategy delivered measurable results.

 This category recognises the most outstanding use of insights, analytics and/or research as a foundation of a PR campaign.
-This category is open to any campaign or initiative, by an in-house PR team, a PR agency, or a combination of both, where its research may take place outside the eligibility period, but its results yielded between the eligibility period.
+This category is open to any campaign or initiative by an in-house PR team, a PR agency, or a combination of both, where its research may take place outside the eligibility period, but the results must be measured between the eligibility period.

-Judges will be looking at how data has been crucial in driving the campaign’s core objectives.
-Entrants should illustrate the details of the target audience, how they were engaged via the campaign and the measurements of success.
+Judges will be looking at how the data was crucial in driving the campaign’s core objectives.
+Entrants should illustrate the details of the target audience, how they were engaged via the campaign, along with measurable results.

 This category recognises the best use of PR for the launch or rebranding of a product and/or service.
 This category is open to any one-off or ongoing campaign or initiative.

-Judges will be looking at the role and contribution of PR in the campaign such as brand share of voice, buzz, and public awareness, and an increase in conversations about the product and/or service.
+Judges will be looking at the role and contribution of PR in the campaign, such as brand share of voice, buzz, and public awareness, along with an increase in conversations about the product and/or service.

 This category recognises the most outstanding PR campaign that successfully drove significant results and performed the best in achieving the business goal.
 This category is open to any one-off or ongoing campaign or initiative.